Kellswork/agirl.codes/posts/complete-guide-build-react-form-with-useState-hook.md

 - how to retrieve the form data and pass it as props to another component.
 - Create a React functional component that takes the form data as props and renders it to the browser.

-To view the full project code, here's a link to [Github repository](https://github.com/Kellswork/contact-info).
+> To view the full project code, link to [Github repository](https://github.com/Kellswork/contact-info).

 Discuss on [medium]()